CODEheures/laravelUtils/README.md

 In config file you can change
 - routes uri,
 - routes names
+- routes middlwares (Add a admin type middleware to refreshDb is highly advised)
 - value of Ip test
 - list of availables locales

-- Optionnal: add "locale" atribute to User to manage saving preferences locale in your app
+Optionnal: add "locale" and/or "currency" attribute to User to manage saving preferences locale in your app

 ### Before first use we update maxmind db ###